7 Types of Organizational Structures +Examples

 7 Types of Organizational Structures

-The key purpose of any organizational structure is to make the processes more straightforward.
+The key purpose of any organizational structure is to make decision-making processes straightforward and provide clear definitions for roles and responsibilities.
 However, there are many ways to achieve that.

-Let’s look into the seven common types of enterprise organizational structures to help you decide how you want to develop your company and its various departments and teams.
+Let’s look at seven common types of enterprise organizational structures to help you decide what’s best for your company and its various departments and teams.

 1. Functional structure